+Resettlement Compensation

-Resettlement Compensation Payment in cash or in kind for an asset or resource acquired or
+Payment in cash or in kind for an asset or resource acquired or affected by the project

-Title of Document No. Page No. Resettlement Action Plan (RAP)
+Title of Document Document No. Page No. Resettlement Action Plan (RAP)

 Resettlement Entitlements

 Resettlement entitlements with respect to a particular eligibility category are the sum total of compensation and other forms of assistance provided to displaced persons in the respective eligibility category.